pakoszg/todo-app/README.md

 # todo-app
-Todo app created using javascript
+Simple todo application created using javascriptw with webpack